PayerPayment/Payer-VirtueMart/README.md

 ## Environment

-You can switch between the `test enviroment` and `live environment` in the payment method interface through the `Payment Modules` section in VirtueMart.
+You can switch between the `test` and `live` environment in the payment method interface through the `Payment Modules` section in VirtueMart.